mattkopecki/Personal-Site/content/post/IAM-Metrics.md

   - _Mobile and multifactor authentication_ could be factored in or broken out separately.
 It could potentially be advatageous to categorize your metrics by authentication endpoint.
 * **Privileged Access Management Coverage** - security professionals understand the importance of privileged credentials in any cyber threat model, and should look for KRIs in Cyber Security and Incident Response Risk domains.
 Other than total account coverage, PAM coverage can be one of the headline metrics for demonstrating deployment success.
   - _Privileged Accounts onboarded or vaulted_ ideally broken out based on account types.
 Hopefully you have a PAM strategy that's already defined and prioritized your privileged access patterns.
 Shared accounts with high privileges (system, operational) usually present the highest risks.
-  - _Proportion of Priviliged Accounts with multi factor or next gen authentication._ OK great, they're vaulted, but if you have a default login with an 8 character password then there's a lot of room for improvement.
+  - _Proportion of Privileged Accounts with multi factor or next gen authentication._ OK great, they're vaulted, but if you have a default login with an 8 character password then there's a lot of room for improvement.
   - _Number of admin password changes per month_
   - _Number of emergency admin access events per month_
 * **Counts of IAM Events** - if you have an IAM system in production, you'll be generating some type of event logs.
 Without needing to get into detail on *how* these events were generated or resolved, it can still be useful to track pure volumes.